Take classic vanilla cake to the next level with this Brown Butter Cake! A simple change for an intense nutty flavor.

-The flavour of this Brown Butter Cake is truly amazing.
+The flavor of this Brown Butter Cake is truly amazing.
 To be honest, doing the brown butter in both cake and frosting was a bit of a test.
-I wanted to see if it would really make a difference in the flavour, and wow, did it ever!
+I wanted to see if it would really make a difference in the flavor, and wow, did it ever!
 This is such a simple change but it really does make for a unique nutty, buttery, caramelly, delicious cake!

 Tips for this Brown Butter Cake: